Multiplicative SHE limit of random walks in space-time random environments: Tightness and identification of limit points

 \item (Parabolic H\"older Space) Let $\varphi \mapsto V(\varphi)$ be a bounded linear map from $\mathcal S(\mathbb R^2)$ to $L^2(\Omega,\mathcal F,\mathbb P)$.
 Assume $V(\varphi)=0$ for all $\varphi$ with support contained in the complement of $\Psi_T$.
 Recall $S^\lambda_{(t,x)}$ from \eqref{scale}.
 Fix a non-negative integer $r$.
 Assume there exists some $p>1$ and $\alpha <0$ and $\Con=\Con(\alpha,p)>0$ such that one has uniformly over all smooth functions $\varphi$ on $\mathbb R^2$ supported on the unit ball of $\mathbb R^2$ with {$\|\varphi\|_{C^r}\leq 1$}, and uniformly over $\lambda\in(0,1]$ and $(t,x)\in\Psi_T$.
 Then for any $\sig>1$ and any $\beta<\alpha-3/p$ there exists a random variable $\mathscr V$ taking values in $C^{\beta,\sig}_\mathfrak s(\Psi_T)$ such that $(\mathscr V,\varphi)=V(\varphi)$ almost surely for all $\varphi.$ Furthermore one has that where $\Con'$ depends on the choice of $\alpha,p,$ and the constant $\Con$ appearing in the moment bound above but not on $V,\Omega,\mathcal F,\mathbb P$.

 \end{enumerate}

 \end{lem} {A proof of the above results may be adapted from the proof of Lemma 9 in Section 5 of \cite{WM}.} We remark that we do not actually need uniformity over a large class of test functions as we have written above, just a single well-chosen test function would suffice (e.g. the Littlewood-Paley blocks as used in \cite{WM} or the Daubechies wavelets in \cite{HL16}).
-Part (a) of the above lemma can be stated with $C^r$ functions just like part (c), but we will not need this general version.